 - CLEAN.
 Wash hands and surfaces often.
 Unless you wash your hands, utensils, and surfaces the right way, you could spread bacteria to your food, and your family.

 Wash your hands with soap and warm water for 20 seconds before and after handling ground beef to make sure you don’t spread bacteria.
-Use soap and hot water to wash utensils and surfaces which have come into contact with the raw meat.
-Utensils and surfaces can be sanitized with a solution of 1 tablespoon of unscented, liquid chlorine bleach per gallon of water.

 - SEPARATE.
 Don’t cross-contaminate.
 Even after you’ve cleaned your hands and surfaces thoroughly, raw ground meat can still spread illness-causing bacteria to ready-to-eat foods-unless you keep them separate.